emagiz/emdocs/mds/microlearning/novice-mendix-connectivity-update-emagiz-mendix-connector.md

 ##### Intro

-# Update a eMagiz Mendix Connector
+# Update an eMagiz Mendix Connector

 In this microlearning, we will focus on updating an eMagiz Mendix Connector.
 With the help of this Mendix module created by the eMagiz team, you can easily connect between Mendix and eMagiz for data integration.